Where to Find Ideas For an Online Store

 Even niche interests and tastes can probably find what they’re looking for on pinboard

 Instagram is also a great place to connect with others and see what is hot.
+Subscribe to a couple of relevant hashtags to see what’s popular on the social medium.
 Consider ways to make photosharing unique to your

 Conferences and other public events are a great way to check in on the present state of given topics and interests.
 Whether hobbyist gatherings or prestigious professional events, such assemblies will be populated with people situated somewhere on the spectrum of interest in a topic.

 By using simple Google searches, or apps like Eventbrite, you can rather easily find lists of such events in your area.

 With a list of clubs to join and events to attend, you’re in a much greater position to intermingle with people that can help bring your ideas to life, and even get noticed in the process: investors, experts, and journalists in given spaces can be found at these events.

 This is your chance to rub elbows with giants in your field.
 Take notes on who you meet and Google them later, and make sure to give your card to anyone you find interesting.

 Conferences and trade shows are too easily dismissed as boring, stuffy affairs.